-Answers to our reader survey on holiday habits.
+Answers to our reader survey on love and relationships.

 Our Point of View

 Top of Mind

-Things that spark our minds, touch our hearts, and make us smile—or sometimes roll our eyes.
+Things that spark our minds, touch our hearts, make us smile—or roll our eyes.

 Some people go above and beyond to be helpful; others, not so much.
 Our take on who’s paying attention and who’s not.

 Writings, recordings, and apps that are capturing our attention.